LunaPerezT/Parkinsons-Disease-ML-Predictive-Model-Webpage/README.md

 ### 📁 Folders

 #### [`/data`](./data)
-Contains example datasets or testing data used for model inference or demonstration inside the web interface.
+Contains raw, processed, datasets or testing data used for model inference or demonstration inside the web interface.

 #### [`/models`](./models)
 Stores trained machine-learning models in Pickle format(`.pkl`).